KVGS: Country (2009–2022)

-Hot adult contemporary (2022-present)
+Hot adult contemporary (2022–2025)

 On June 17, 2022, it was announced that KCYE and KVGS would swap formats and call signs at 10 a.m. on June 24, with "Coyote Country" moving to 107.9 and KVGS' hot adult contemporary format becoming "102.7 VGS".
 (On 107.9, KVGS had reused KSTJ's former "Star" name.)

+During the Vegas Golden Knights' Stanley Cup run in 2023, KVGS temporarily rebranded as "102.7 VGK" as a nod to the team.
+At approximately 7:56 p.m., when Game 5 of the 2023 Stanley Cup Finals ended, KVGS temporarily suspended its hot AC format and went freeform for several hours as a celebration of the Golden Knights' Stanley Cup victory.
+KVGS' afternoon hosts came on during that time to take listeners' requests of songs, even if it was not part of their usual format.

+Return to Coyote Country (2025-)

+On November 4, 2025, Beasley announced that KCYE and KVGS would revert to their pre-2022 frequencies on November 13 at Midnight, with 102.7 set to re-inherit their old country music format and "Coyote Country" branding at that time.

 HD programming

 KVGS has three HD subchannels.
 The HD1 subchannel is the digitized standard signal of the main programming, From the activation of its HD2 subchannel until 2017, the HD2 subchannel served as the affiliate for Radio Disney, On June 1, 2017, KCYE's HD2 subchannel format was flipped to adult contemporary, branded as "Lite 101.5" (fed onto translator K268CS 101.5 FM Las Vegas).
 On June 10, 2017, Radio Disney programming moved to a newly activated HD3 sub-channel, only for it to be replaced by NOAA Weather Radio in June 2018.
 On June 21, 2018, KCYE's HD2 subchannel adopted a simulcast of talk-formatted KDWN 720 AM Las Vegas.